Calculating your Benefits

 The combined value of your Final Salary and CARE benefits will then yield the pension benefits payable upon your retirement.
 You will also have the option to give up part of your pension to receive tax free cash (in addition to any automatic lump sum entitlement that you may have in respect of your pre 2008 scheme membership).
 This is known as Commutation.
 (Exchanging your Pension).

-Protections are also in place if you are nearing retirement, to ensure that you will get a pension at least equal to that which you would have received, had the scheme not changed on 1 April 2014.
+Protections may be in place if you are nearing retirement, to ensure that you will get a pension at least equal to that which you would have received, had the scheme not changed on 1 April 2014.

-What if I started in the Scheme on or after 1 April 2014?
+What if I started in the Scheme after 31 March 2014?

 The 'Final Salary' references made within this section will NOT apply, therefore reference should only be made to the CARE Benefits and Exchanging your Pension sections.